maproulette/docs/_documentation/mapping/01-using-layouts.md

 ### The two panels

-- **Left — the task panel.** Everything about the task, in four tabs:
+- **Left — the task panel.** Everything about the task, in three tabs:
-  - **Task** — the challenge and task instructions, the task's MR Tags, and, when you're working on several tasks together, the list of bundled tasks
+  - **Instructions** — the challenge and task instructions, the task's MR Tags, and, when you're working on several tasks together, the list of bundled tasks
+  - **Data** — the task's own data, in three collapsible sections:
-  - **Properties** — the task feature's properties (its OSM tags and anything else carried in the challenge's GeoJSON)
+    **Properties** (the task feature's properties: its OSM tags and anything else carried in the challenge's GeoJSON), **GeoJSON** (the raw geometry, with a button to copy it) and **OSM feature** (the OSM element the task points at, linked out to OpenStreetMap)
   - **Comments** — the task's comment and status history, and the box to add your own comment
-  - **OSM** — the linked changeset once the task is complete, the history of the task's OSM element, and links out to OpenStreetMap, OSMCha and Overpass Turbo

   The task actions — lock, editor, and the completion buttons — sit at the bottom of this panel.